Ad Network Detector

 DIRECT or RESELLER |

-Fetch limits also affect what can be proven.
-The public page scan accepts ordinary HTTP and HTTPS web URLs, follows up to six redirects when enabled, rejects private or local network targets, and caps the inspected response body at the selected byte limit.
-The ads.txt scan follows a shorter redirect path, has its own response-size limit, parses up to 5,000 seller rows, and displays up to 1,000 rows in the result when very large files are encountered.
+Fetch boundaries shape the evidence.
+The page scan accepts public HTTP and HTTPS URLs on normal web ports, can follow up to six redirects, rejects private or local network targets, and caps the inspected response body at the selected byte limit.
+The seller-file scan follows a shorter redirect path, has its own response-size limit, parses up to 5,000 seller rows, and displays up to 1,000 rows when very large files are encountered.

 Privacy and Accuracy Notes:

-The submitted public URL and scan settings are sent to Simplified Tools for public-page retrieval and analysis.
-The check contacts the target page and, when enabled, the target site's public ads.txt location.
-It does not use your browser cookies, logged-in sessions, private dashboards, or ad-platform credentials.
+The submitted public URL and scan settings are sent to Simplified Tools so the public page and, when enabled, the target site's public ads.txt location can be fetched and analyzed.
+The scan does not use your browser cookies, logged-in sessions, private dashboards, or ad-platform credentials.

-- Private network hosts, loopback addresses, link-local addresses, non-web ports, and unsupported schemes are blocked.
+- Loopback hosts, private network addresses, link-local addresses, unsupported schemes, and non-web ports are blocked.

-- Client-rendered tags, consent-gated tags, delayed lazy-load placements, and geography-specific auctions can be missed because the check focuses on fetched public HTML.
+- Client-rendered tags, consent-gated tags, lazy-load placements, geography-specific auctions, and user-interaction triggers can be missed.

 ads.txtalignment is domain-based.
-It does not validate sellers.json identity, OpenRTB SupplyChain objects, publisher account ownership, or contract status.- Very large pages or seller files can be truncated, so treat truncation warnings as a reason to rerun with a larger byte limit or a narrower page sample.
+It does not validate sellers.json identity, OpenRTB SupplyChain objects, publisher account ownership, or contract status.- Very large pages or seller files can be truncated, so truncation warnings are a reason to rerun with a larger byte limit or a more focused page sample.

 Worked Examples:

-A news article that loads Google Ad Manager tags and has a matching google.com seller row will often produce a high-confidence Google Ad Manager / DoubleClick detection.
-In that case, the follow-up is usually to confirm the publisher account ID, consent timing, and placement ownership rather than to prove that Google appears at all.
+A news article that loads Google Ad Manager tags and has a matching google.com seller row will usually produce a high-confidence Google Ad Manager / DoubleClick detection.
+The useful follow-up is to confirm the publisher account ID, consent timing, and placement ownership rather than to prove that Google appears at all.

-A page with Prebid.js evidence and no matching seller-file support is a different case.
-Prebid itself may be visible as a header-bidding framework, while the demand partners behind it may require separate review in the ad server, bidder configuration, or rendered auction logs.
-The Action Queue should be read as a prompt to reconcile page evidence with authorization records, not as an automatic accusation of misconfiguration.
+A page with Prebid.js evidence but no matching seller-file support needs a different review.
+Prebid.js may show that header bidding is present, while the demand partners behind it may require ad-server, bidder, or rendered auction evidence.
+The Action Queue should be read as a prompt to reconcile page evidence with authorization records.

 A seller file with many reseller rows and little page evidence can be legitimate for a large publisher with multiple demand paths.
-It can also be a sign that stale partners remain authorized after a migration.
-The Supply Path Mix helps decide whether the file needs partner-by-partner cleanup, especially when reseller rows outnumber direct rows.
+It can also mean stale partners remained authorized after a migration.
+The Supply Path Mix helps decide whether the seller file needs partner-by-partner cleanup, especially when reseller rows outnumber direct rows.

-A fetch that returns no detections after a timeout, redirect warning, or truncation warning is not a reliable clean bill.
-Rerun the same URL after fixing the warning, then compare the Audit Snapshot evidence count and Signal Ledger before closing the review.
+A timeout, redirect problem, non-HTML response, or truncation warning makes a zero-detection run weak evidence.
+Rerun after correcting the warning, then compare the Audit Snapshot evidence count and Signal Ledger before closing the review.

 FAQ: